 MLNE is a program for calculating maximum likelihood estimates of effective population size (Ne) and migration rate from the observed temporal and spatial differences in marker allele frequencies.

-The program was written by Jinliang Wang.
+The program, implenting the methods described in the publications below, was written by Jinliang Wang.

 - Wang J. (2001) A pseudo-likelihood method for estimating effective population size from temporally spaced samples.
 Genetical Research 78: 243-257.

 - Wang, J. and Whitlock, M. C. (2003) Estimating effective population size and migration rates from genetic samples over space and time.
 Genetics 163: 429-446.

 The frequency of an allele in a population can change over time due to selection, mutation, migration and drift.
 The observed changes in allele frequency, therefore, can be used to infer the genetic mechanisms (parameters) acting on the alleles or the population in which they are found.
 For most empirical studies measuring the temporal changes in allele frequency, it is often legitimate to ignore the effects of mutations because of their rare occurrences and the short time span involved.
 It is usually plausible to neglect the effects of direct or indirect selection on most markers as well, because such selections are unlikely to be generally strong enough to cause substantial changes in allele frequencies.
 However, the effects of migration are not negligible for most populations.
 A major weakness of the previous temporal methods is that they ignore the effects of migration, which can substantially bias the estimates of Ne, either upwards or downwards.